laytya/MinimapButtonBag-vanilla/README.md

 Or hold the Ctrl key down and move the mouse cursor over the button.
 A button to add or remove will appear over that button.

 Use Right click on the MinimapButtonBag button to open the options dialog.

+#Last changes

+v0.503

++ Fix for #3
++ Moved to folder "MBB" to easy install (need to exit WOW if you upgrading to this version)
++ Changed from Drag to Shift-Drag to move MBB button.
++ More compatibility w/ simpleMinimap

+v0.502

++ Fix for WIM icon.
+But you need to use this version of WIM https://github.com/shirsig/WIM

+v0.501

++ Fixed some position issues.
++ Added square minimap support (Squeenix & simpleMiniMap)
++ Added russian localization
++ Multiline support

 # Download
 #<a href="https://github.com/laytya/MinimapButtonBag-vanilla/releases/latest">Download HERE</a>